mpailab/pylext/README.md

     return stmt`if not (${cond}): return False\n`
 ```
 Now instead of writing `if not <expr>: return False` we can simply write `guard <expr>`.
-This allow write some functions in more declarative style.
+This allows to write some functions in more declarative style.
 For example, we write solver for solve some task and
 solution is a sequence of transformations of input data.
 Each transformation has some conditions when it can be applied.
 At each moment we select applicable transformation and apply it.
 For example, we want to find real roots of the polynomial, and there are simple rules for linear and quadratic equations: